rspraymond/rayperez.com/CONTRIBUTING.md

 - Include proper ARIA attributes for interactive elements
 - Ensure all interactive elements have focus states
 - Support keyboard navigation for all interactive features

+## Article Guidelines

+This section provides guidelines for creating and maintaining articles on the site.

+### File Structure

+- Place article files in the `src/pages/articles` directory
+- Follow the established naming convention (e.g., `Why[Topic].tsx`)
+- Maintain consistency with existing article components

+### Article Content

+Each article should follow these general principles:

+1. **Structure**: Include key takeaways, introduction, content sections with headings, and conclusion
+2. **Component Usage**: Use appropriate Material UI components (Typography, List, Divider, etc.)
+3. **Code Examples**: Use `LazySyntaxHighlighter` for code examples with proper language specification
+4. **Styling**: Follow the project's style guide for spacing, colors, and typography

+### Adding New Articles

+When adding a new article:

+1. Update the `posts` array in `RecentPosts.tsx`
+2. Maintain only the most recent articles in the list (currently 5)
+3. Ensure URL paths follow the established pattern
+4. Test that navigation works correctly

+### Article Testing

+- Verify rendering in both desktop and mobile views
+- Check all links and references
+- Ensure code examples display correctly
+- Test navigation to and from your article

 ---